FAIRChemistry/CaliPytion/specifications/calibration_data_model.md

 The Calibration contains information on the molecule for which the calibration was performed, its measurements alongside measurement conditions, and the fitted calibration model.

-- **calibration_id**
-  - Type: string
-  - Description: Unique identifier of the calibration.
 - **molecule_id**
   - Type: string
   - Description: Short ID how the molecule should be referenced in equations.
 E.g., s1.